PM fronts post-Cabinet update, self-isolation trial details expected

 Details about a trial for select travellers to self-isolate rather than go through managed isolation are expected to be released this afternoon.

-Prime Minister Jacinda Ardern and director-general of health Dr Ashley Bloomfield are providing the update.
+Prime Minister Jacinda Ardern and director-general of health Dr Ashley Bloomfield will host a press conference at 4pm at Parliament.

 A pilot programme focused on businesses and organisations which needed to send staff overseas was announced in August as part of a broader plan to start reopening the borders.